vickoza/CompilerTestFramework/README.md

 ## Requirements

 Currently it is only Windows and a C++ compiler including Clang and MSVC++, This depends pimarily on C++ 11.
-I have tested it with Visual Studios 2019.
+I have tested it with Visual Studios 2019 and Visual Studion 2022.
 This is defined in the function in the header WindowsDrivers.h.
 This might move when support for other Operating System happen.
 Plans to support GCC as well Linux, FreeBSD and other OS are in the works.
 Intel compiler and other compiler can be added if requisted.

 ## Instructions